 Why this comparison matters right now

 The Copilot vs ChatGPT question isn’t academic anymore.
 AI adoption is accelerating faster than most IT teams can plan for.
-A 2024 McKinsey survey found that 72% of organizations now use AI in at least one business function.
-That’s up from 55% just a year earlier.
+Stanford’s 2025 AI Index reports that 78% of organizations used AI in 2024, up from 55% the year before.

 But here’s the problem.
 Most businesses don’t have a clear AI strategy.
 Employees are signing up for free tiers.
 Departments are buying paid licenses independently.
 Sensitive data is flowing into tools that haven’t been vetted by IT or legal.